collaborativebioinformatics/Haplotype_matrix_clustering/README.md

 - In the .sample files, the IDs in columns ID_1 and ID_2 were made identical via copying ID_2 to ID_1.
 - In the .haps file, unique IDs were assigned to variants with missing identifiers.
 - The maximum allele length was set to 280 to standardize input data.
-- Combining it with columns 2-4 from the original sample file to create a new SNP name/ID.
+- A new SNP name/ID was created by combining with columns 2-4 from the original sample file.
 - Creating a new sample file with the modified format.

 #### Step 4: Generating ARGs